salamancacm/react-gif-app/README.md

 # Gift Test App

-This app was created as part of React learning process
+This app was created as part of React learning process.